business-science/tidyquant/cran-comments.md

 ## Release Summary
-This is the first release of tidyquant for CRAN review.
+This is the second release of tidyquant for CRAN review.
+This release adds new functionality including `get = "key.ratios"` option for `tq_get()`, and `tq_mutate` and `tq_transform` integration with the `rollapply` functions from the `zoo` package.
+Several function arguments were renamed to make more intuitive, and several fixes were made to the naming of columns.

 ## Test environments